Heidi Catherine Gearhart

 Art History: Art History: medieval European art; medieval art theory; craft and manufacture; museum histories

 Heidi Gearhart received her Ph.D. from the University of Michigan, and specializes in the art of Medieval Europe.
 Her research focuses on sacred arts and manuscripts, artists, and medieval art theory, and she is especially interested in issues of memory, craft, and manufacture.
 Prior to coming to Mason, she taught at the Humboldt-Universität zu Berlin, Assumption College, and the University of Michigan.
-Her first book, Theophilus and the Theory and Practice of Medieval Art (Penn State University Press, 2017) examines the only complete treatise on art to survive from the High Middle Ages, Theophilus’ On Diverse Arts, and won Honorable Mention for the International Center of Medieval Art Book Prize.
-She has published in journals including Gesta, Studies in Iconography, and Word & Image, and is currently working on a new book that looks at how artists and art-making were remembered and recorded in pre-modern Europe.
-Gearhart teaches courses in medieval art of Europe, Byzantine art, and art of the Islamic world.
+Her first book, Theophilus and the Theory and Practice of Medieval Art (Pennsylvania State University Press, 2017) examines the only complete treatise on art to survive from the High Middle Ages, Theophilus’ On Diverse Arts, and won Honorable Mention for the International Center of Medieval Art Book Prize.
+She has published in journals including Gesta, Studies in Iconography, Viator and Word & Image.
+Her latest book looks at how artists were remembered in the Middle Ages and is entitled Names to Remember: Medieval Artists in Word and Image, ca. 700–1200 (Pennsylvania State University Press, 2026).
+She is also the editor of A History of Craft in the Medieval Age (Bloomsbury, 2026) and co-editor, with Achim Timmermann of Tributes to Elizabeth Sears: Activating the Eye and Mind (Brepols, 2026).

 Selected Publications